martinboykov/chess-validator/README.md

 # __**Chess Validator**__

-## __**Description**__
+### __**Description**__
 The game of chess is a two-player game and each player start with one king, one queen, two rooks, two knights, two bishops, and eight pawns.
-Each piece type moves differently:
+Each piece type moves differently.
+If all the moves are valid returns string “All moves are valid”.
+If any invalid move is fund returns the wrong move: “Wrong move: {wrong_move}”.
+Pawn promotion, check and checkmate are not implemented.
+Pieces types:
 ### __**King**__
 The king moves one square in any direction.
 The king also has a special move called castling that involves also moving a rook.
 ### __**Rook**__